palmoanalua/palmoanalua.github.io/basketball.md

 layout: page
 title: Basketball
 subtitle: Program
-permalink: /basketball/
+permalink: /basketball-preview/
 background: '/img/bg-basketball.jpg'
 ---

-MAC 2018 - 2019 Basketball Program
+MAC 2019 - 2020 Basketball Program
 ----------------------------------

-## ** Registration for the 2018-2019 season is closed **
+## ** Registration opens Monday, November 4, 2019 **
-{: .alert .alert-danger .rounded}
+{: .alert .alert-info .rounded}

 Welcome to the Moanalua Athletic Club (MAC) Basketball program!
 The MAC Basketball program is primarily for youth residing in the Moanalua area (Fort Shafter to Red Hill and mauka of the freeway), or attending Moanalua Elementary or Middle Schools.

-The 2018-2019 MAC Basketball season is scheduled to run from January through the middle of March, 2019.
+The 2019-2020 MAC Basketball season is scheduled to run from January through the middle of March, 2020.

 Program Information
 -------------------
 MAC Basketball divisions and age groups are as follows:
-(Age of child on 12/31/2018)
+(Age of child on 12/31/2019)

 * Jr. Pinto - Ages 5 & 6
 * Pintos - Ages 7 & 8